-55 Agency/Group/Organization Open Table Nashville Agency/Group/Organization Type Housing Services - Homeless What section of the Plan was addressed by Housing Needs Assessment Consultation?
+55 Agency/Group/Organization Open Table Nashville Agency/Group/Organization Type Housing , , , , , , , , , , , , , , , , , , , , Services - Homeless What section of the Plan was addressed by Housing Needs Assessment Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homeless Needs - Veterans Homeless Needs - Unaccompanied youth Homeless Strategy Market Analysis Economic Development Anti-poverty How was the Agency/Group/Organization Agency participated in community meeting consulted and what are the anticipated on housing and community development, outcomes of the consultation or areas for public input meetings on homelessness, and improved coordination? consultations on homelessness with the CoC and housing navigators.
 Agency advocates for the homeless, provides outreach services, and is constructing bridge housing for the homeless.
 56 Agency/Group/Organization Operation Stand Down Agency/Group/Organization Type Services - Homeless Other (Veterans) What section of the Plan was addressed by Homeless Needs -Veterans Consultation?
-Homeless Strategy How was the Agency/Group/Organization Agency participated in consultations on consulted and what are the anticipated homelessness with the CoC, members of outcomes of the consultation or areas for improved coordination? the Metro Homelessness Commission, and improved coordination? housing navigators.
+Homeless Strategy How was the Agency/Group/Organization Agency participated in consultations on consulted and what are the anticipated homelessness with the CoC, members of outcomes of the consultation or areas for the Metro Homelessness Commission, and improved coordination? housing navigators.
 Agency provides services, such as employment and housing, for Veterans and their families.
-57 Agency/Group/Organization Park Center 57 Agency/Group/Organization Agency/Group/Organization Type Services - Homeless Agency/Group/Organization rype Services - Homeless Services - Health What section of the Plan was addressed by Homeless Needs - Chronically Homeless Consultation?
-Homeless Strategy How was the Agency/Group/Organization Agency participated in consultations on consulted and what are the anticipated homelessness with the CoC, members of outcomes of the consultation or areas for the Metro Homelessness Commission, and improved coordination? housing navigators.
-Agency offers a P continuum of services for people with co- occurring disorder of mental illness and substance abuse, including homeless outreach and residential services.
+57 Agency/Group/Organization Park Center Agency/Group/Organization Type Services - Homeless Miles and an of the Discourse Library III.
+Services - Health What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically Homeless How was the Agency/Group/Organization Homeless Strategy Agency participated in consultations on consulted and what are the anticipated homelessness with the CoC, members of outcomes of the consultation or areas for the Metro Homelessness Commission, and improved coordination? housing navigators.
+Agency offers a improved coordination? continuum of services for people with co- occurring disorder of mental illness and substance abuse, including homeless outreach and residential services. outreach and residential services.